 To further put in to perspective the significance of Cam’s performance, consider that only three quarterbacks have passed for more yards in a season opener since 1960.
 Those names are Dan Marino who had 473 yards in 1994, Kurt Warner who had 441 in 2000, and Peyton Manning who passed for 433 yards in 2010.
 That’s a pretty impressive group to already have his name associated with.

-This writer would be lying if I said his performance amazed me though.
+This r would be lying if I said his performance amazed me though.
 His exploits don’t amaze me like they did when he first broke in to stardom on Auburn’s Pat Dye field.
 However, what I continue to be amazed at, is his unflappable ability to persevere in the face of adversity.

 There is probably no athlete in the history of college football that has had more detractors. more doubters, and yes more haters than Cameron Newton.
 He won every major college award during 2010.
 Yet when he declared for the NFL draft there were a plethora of print and TV/ radio journalist that told us why he would fall in the draft.